FedericoSerini/FedericoSerini/README.md

-## Hello world!
+# Hello world!

 My name is Federico and I live in Rome, Italy.
 Graduated as an Informatics Industrial Engineer.
-Even if I did not attend a bachelor's in Computer Science I closed the gap by my own.
+Even if I did not attend a bachelor's in Computer Science I closed the gap alone.
 Working in the IT industry since 2016.
 I read tons of books about methodology and software architecture.
 My focus is all about methodology at the expense of technology